The Penetration Tester’s Mindset: Key Traits and Approaches

 1.1 What is Penetration Testing?

 Penetration testing is a simulated cyberattack designed to find and exploit vulnerabilities in a system.
 For example, the 2020 Twitter hack revealed how vulnerabilities in the platform’s administrative tools could be exploited to access sensitive accounts.
 Such tests are crucial for discovering weaknesses that could otherwise be exploited maliciously.
-The 2023 Verizon Data Breach Investigations Report found that 32% of data breaches involved compromised credentials, this emphasizes the need for regular penetration testing to uncover such weaknesses.
+The 2023 Verizon Data Breach Investigations Report found that 32% of data breaches involved compromised credentials; this emphasizes the need for regular penetration testing to uncover such weaknesses.

 1.2 Distinguishing Penetration Testing from Other Security Assessments

-Penetration testing differs from vulnerability scanning and security audits by actively exploiting identified vulnerabilities to assess their potential impact.
+Penetration testing differs from vulnerability scanning and security audits in actively exploiting identified vulnerabilities to assess their potential impact.
 Vulnerability scanning identifies known weaknesses, while penetration testing involves simulating real-world attacks.
-A 2023 study by Ponemon Institute highlighted that penetration testing discovered 40% of critical vulnerabilities that automated scans missed.
+A 2023 study by the Ponemon Institute highlighted that penetration testing discovered 40% of critical vulnerabilities that automated scans missed.
 This demonstrates the value of penetration testing in uncovering issues that traditional scans might overlook.

 1.3 Real-World Impact